 College Literature has long been one of the premier literary-studies journals in North America, publishing original and innovative scholarly research.
 Founded in 1974, the journal has its editorial offices at WCU.
-Editor: Dr. Carolyn Sorisio.
+Editor: Dr. Carolyn Sorisio, csorisio@wcupa.edu.

 University Writing Center